sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-csv.rst

 Reading from CSV File
 ---------------------

-It reads data from a CSV file.
+It reads data from a CSV file using Read csv processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^